millikr2/millikr2/README.md

 **millikr2/millikr2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- 🔭 I’m currently working on the LaunchCode web development bootcamp
+- 🔭 LaunchCode web development bootcamp graduate
 - 🌱 I’m learning React, JS, and Java
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/millikr2/)
 - 😄 Pronouns: he/him